ayushsingh82/StableYield/README.md

 #### 3.1 Base Stablecoin Layer
 - **Minting:** Users deposit reserve assets (e.g., USDC, USDT) into the StableYield vault contract to mint StableYield tokens 1:1.
 - **Redemption:** At any time, users may burn StableYield to retrieve the equivalent amount of reserve tokens.
-- **Reserves:** All reserves are held transparently in Core-native contracts—auditable, non-custodial, and overcollateralized if needed.
+- **Reserves:** All reserves are held transparently in smart contracts—auditable, non-custodial, and overcollateralized if needed.

 #### 3.2 Optional Yield Layer
 - Users may stake StableYield into structured yield vaults, operated by agents who deploy capital into whitelisted strategies (e.g., MEV capture, LST arbitrage, RWA yield).